-The COVID vaccine can be combined with the MMR vaccine, which can help you save money if you use your existing MMR records.
+The COVID vaccine can be combined with the MMR vaccine, which can help you save money using your existing MMR records.

-If necessary, it may be possible to have a blood test done so that your doctor can see if you’re up-to-date on your measles immunizations, but this is not always necessary.
-If the test finds that you are not immune to measles, then your doctor can vaccinate you before you leave for your trip.
+It may be possible to have a blood test done so your doctor can see if you’re up-to-date on your measles immunizations, but this is not always necessary.
+If the test finds that you are not immune to measles, your doctor can vaccinate you before leaving for your trip.

-As with any vaccine, it can take time for the immunity to develop after you’re vaccinated.
-This means that it can take up to three weeks or longer for your body to be fully protected against these diseases.
+As with any vaccine, it can take time for the immunity to develop after vaccination.
+It can take up to three weeks or longer for your body to be fully protected against these diseases.

-Make sure that you get the vaccine early enough before your trip; otherwise, it can make you ill and can even prevent you from getting on the plane.
+Ensure you get the vaccine early enough before your trip; otherwise, it can make you ill and even prevent you from getting on the plane.

 Who is not eligible for the COVID-19 vaccine?

-As of writing, children under 5 years are not eligible to get vaccinated.
-However, make sure to confirm your eligibility before booking a vaccine appointment with a licensed healthcare provider or other authorized individuals to administer the vaccine.
+As of writing, children under 5 years are not eligible for vaccination.
+However, confirm your eligibility before booking a vaccine appointment with a licensed healthcare provider or other authorized individuals to administer the vaccine.
 Don’t wait until you develop symptoms before getting the vaccine.